-Cleveland Water has awarded over $8 million for water main replacement projects to 11 suburban service communities.
-These awards are part of its $26 million annual capital investment in buried infrastructure.
+Cleveland Water has awarded over $6 million for water main replacement projects to eight suburban service communities.
+These awards are part of our $26 million annual capital investment in buried infrastructure.

-Each year Cleveland Water issues a Water Quality Report for our customers.
-This annual report, also called a Consumer Confidence Report, provides an overview of our water quality during the past year, including testing results and information.
+Every year, Cleveland Water produces a Water Quality Report for our customers.
+This report, also called a Consumer Confidence Report, details drinking water quality from the past year and includes other helpful information.

 Dr. Kathryn Bryan, Financial Planner, Certified Exit Planning Advisor, and Director of Training and Development with Skylight Financial Group, taught our Cleveland STEP students about mutual funds, investments, budgeting and the role money plays in our lives.

 The Department of Public Utilities (DPU), comprised of Cleveland Water, Cleveland Public Power, and Cleveland Water Pollution Control, wants to make sure our customers are aware of what to look for in the event of someone showing up at your home claiming to be a DPU employee.

 You may notice that the water coming from your tap temporarily appears cloudy when filling a glass.
 This a natural phenomenon that can occur this time of year when Lake Erie water is cold and filled with oxygen.